 The results were surprising.
 The cats rubbed themselves against the speakers.
 This was an attempt at ‘claiming’ the music as their own.

 David Teie has recorded numerous collections of cat-friendly music.
 Most of Mr. Teie’s compositions are designed to relax cats and help them to sleep.

 Do Cats Like White Noise?

-Some cats draw comfort from white noise.
-This is because cats like routine.
+Some cats draw comfort from white noise because they like routine.
 An electrical appliance that steadily releases white noise will be comforting for a cat.
 It can block out unwelcome sounds.

 If you have an anxious cat or noisy house, consider investing in a white noise machine.
 These small electrical appliances release a consistent sound.
 Alternatively, play a free YouTube video through your tablet or smartphone.